Skip to main content

 Work out your costs

 You need to put a dollar value on everything you want to claim, including the loss of quiet enjoyment if you were not able to use and enjoy part or all of your home.
-If you go to VCAT, you will need to explain how you worked out your costs and show that they are reasonable.
+If you go to Rental Dispute Resolution Victoria (RDRV) or a formal VCAT hearing, you will need to explain how you worked out your costs and show that they are reasonable.

 If you claim for things to be replaced, you may not get the full replacement cost unless you can show that they were new when they were damaged or destroyed.
-For certain items, such as mattresses, VCAT may decide that the only suitable replacement is a new one.
+For certain items, such as mattresses, you may be able to argue that the only suitable replacement is a new one.

 You can calculate your claim for the loss of quiet enjoyment using this equation.